ElliottLandsborough/tfl-charge-scanner/readme.md

 ## What?

-Checks your monzo transactions to see how much you waste on London transport (why don't you just [buy a bike](https://amzn.to/2RK1qCz)?)
+Checks your monzo transactions to see how much you waste on London transport (Have you considered buying a [bicycle from Amazon](https://amzn.to/2RK1qCz)?)

 ## Why?